katarinaholtz/Intro-To-IM/April20/README.md

 # Messing with Example

 For this week, we messed around with the in-class example and seeing what we can do to change it.
 I struggled to expand beyond it much.
-Though I eventually understood
+Though I eventually understood the code as was, I could not figure out how to import the gemomerative library to try it with a word.

-## Different Radius Numbers
+## Different Radius

-I played around with the radius number first, too see what that would look like.
-The pink lines are with a number between 0 and 300, the magenta is 0,50, the white is 50,100, and the oragne is 10,80.
+I played around with the radius first, too see what that would look like.
+The pink lines are with a random(0,300), the magenta is (0,50), the white is (50,100), and the oragne is (10,80), the one I eventually settled on.
+For all of these, the number of Rotators was set to [200].

 <img src="radius0300.jpg" width="400">   <img src="radius050.jpg" width="400">
 <img src="radius50100.jpg" width="400">   <img src="radius1080.jpg" width="400">

 ## Circles instead